Battle of Cable Street: Aldgate and its approaches

+The Police secured the crossroads after bitter fighting, with some defenders retreating up Leman Street, and some - about 700 - retreating into Cable Street.
+Some of those who fell back into Cable Street armed themselves with material from a barricade.
+The police then sought to clear both Cable Street and Leman Street.

 Although some counter-protesters had headed to Cable Street, large numbers remained around Aldgate and its approaches.
 The police successfully fought to clear a route along two parallel avenues of approach, Minories and Leman Street, that lay between Tower Hill and Aldgate.
-They methodically advanced along each of the avenues and secured them by setting cordons of foot police along the side streets.
+The Fire Brigade were ordered to turn fire hoses on protestors to help clear the side streets.
+Despite passive and active resistance (including the use of marbles and bursting bags of pepper to hinder police horses), the police methodically advanced along each of the avenues and secured them by setting cordons of foot police along the side streets.
 They also continued their attempts to clear Aldgate itself, but the crowd remained solidly packed, chanting: "They shall not pass."

-One of the main organisers of the counter-protest, Fenner Brockway, Secretary of the Independent Labour Party, who had already been injured by a police baton, decided to try to contact the Home Secretary, John Simon.
+Fenner Brockway decided to try to contact the Home Secretary, John Simon.
 Just after 3pm, Brockway found a phone box on Whitechapel Road and called the Home Office; the Home Secretary was not available so Brockway apprised a civil servant of the serious ongoing violence: